christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 {% endhighlight %}

 This gives a clear definition of what happens when hitting the route.
 You could even make the route do different things based on some state.
 Maybe if there is a user logged in you render more components to the page.
 You can do whatever you want.
-Do not worry about overriding components as they will either be updated or removed automatically by jFramework.
+Do not worry about overriding components as they will either be updated or removed automatically by jFlux.

 ### Summary
-You can read the full API documentation and the current state of the project at [jFramework](https://github.com/christianalfoni/jframework).
+You can read the full API documentation and the current state of the project at [jFlux](https://github.com/christianalfoni/jflux).
 Hopefully I get my ideas through with this post and I would sure appreciate you giving it a try.
 If you do, please provide some feedback.
 Thanks for reading!